-Getting Users to engage with learning content available in your portal, and reporting on Learner activity to confirm that your organization’s efforts are working can easily be managed from within Absorb’s Admin UI.
-System Admins can choose to do this however best suits them, but we’ll cover the awarding of Competencies and Credits, leveraging these with the Mercury module, and using reporting in order to determine how successful these initiatives are.
+As a System Admin, you can engage learners with your content and report on learner activity to confirm that your organization’s efforts are successful all within the Absorb Admin UI.
+You can choose to do this however works best for your organization, but here we will cover awarding Competencies and Credits, using Leaderboards, leveraging these with the Mercury module, and using reporting to determine how successful your initiatives have been.

-If you’re unfamiliar with the Mercury module, competencies, or credits, we recommend viewing their respective articles within the Knowledge Base first.
-They will provide a better look at how everything words individually, as this article is only intended to provide a look at how they can all work together.
+If you’re unfamiliar with the Mercury module, leaderboards, competencies and credits, we recommend viewing their respective articles within the Knowledge Base first.
+These articles will provide a more detailed information on how everything works individually, as this article is only intended to provide a look at how they can all work together.

-While there are numerous ways to get Users engaged in learning content, hopefully this lesson has provided some inspiration of how you can engage with your own Users in Absorb.
+While there are numerous ways to engage your learners, this article has hopefully provided you with some inspiration of how you can engage your own learners with your content in Absorb.